 Work experience contracts

-The following requirements must be fulfilled in order to enter into this contract:
+The following requirements apply in order to enter into this contract:

-- The worker must possess University or Vocational Training qualification, or equivalent
+- The worker must possess university or vocational training qualifications, or equivalent

-- The studies must have been validated in Spain within the last four years (six for disabled workers)
+- The studies must have been validated in Spain within the last four years (six for workers with a disability)